eCircuit Center

 There you have it!
 At low frequencies, your resistors contribute a total of 28.8 nV/ Hz½ at the circuit's output.

 WARNING!!!
 In this simple example, the gain (A) was found at low frequencies where the gain was flat.
 However, at higher frequencies, the low-pass filter rolls off the response.
 Real circuits include filters and amplifiers with gains that vary with frequency.
-Consequently, you need to calculate the output power spectral densities across the frequency range of your circuit!
+Consequently, the noise calculations need to include these frequency effects!
 Sound fascinating?
 Yes!
 Sound like a pain in the can?
 Yes, again!
-Luckily, SPICE is equipped with the power tools you need.
+Luckily, SPICE is equipped with the noise analysis tools.

 SPICE NOISE ANALYSIS